Georgiy-JO/kn_base/C&C++/Parts/C++.md

     ```
 - **Multiple Definitions**: An inline function can be defined in multiple translation units (source files) without violating the One Definition Rule (ODR).
 This is useful for defining functions in header files.
 - **Compiler Discretion**: The inline keyword is merely a suggestion to the compiler.
 The compiler may choose to ignore it and generate a regular function call if it deems it more efficient.
-- **Use Cases**: inline is typically used for small, frequently called functions, such as accessor methods or simple mathematical operations.
+- **Use Cases**: inline is typically used for small, frequently called functions, such as accessory methods or simple mathematical operations.

 ### PCH